5 Things Every Couple Should Know By Their 1st Anniversary

-Time flies when you’re in love, and if you’ve made it to your 1st anniversary as a couple, then you know a few things that you didn’t know before.
+Time flies when you’re in love, and if you’ve made it to your 1st anniversary as a couple, you know a few things you didn’t know before.
 You and your partner are two different people who somehow made it work despite the odds and past failed relationships.

-5 Things Every Couple Should Know by their 1st Anniversary
+5 Things Every Couple Should Know by Their 1st Anniversary

 Great advice for every new couple.